 Donelle joined the team at Beaufort Physiotherapy in 2014.
 She commenced her initial studies in her native Canada, graduating with a BSc (Exercise Physiology) from the University of Calgary.
 This was then followed by the completion of the Master of Physiotherapy at Curtin University.
 After working for a period, she returned to her studies, undertaking the Master of Manual Therapy program at UWA.
 Her final push on the education front was a Certificate in Advanced Sports Rehabilitation, by Manual Concepts at Curtin University.
 She enjoys working with a varied patient caseload and has a particular interest in providing active rehabilitation programs post-injury, for sport and for general health.

 Kathleen joins the Beaufort Physiotherapy team in 2019, after working in private practice in Brisbane following her Master of Physiotherapy studies at the University of Queensland.
-She brings with her experience in clinical pilates, women’s health and musculoskeletal physiotherapy, and has developed a strong interest in treating acute and chronic musculoskeletal conditions.
+She brings with her experience in clinical exercise rehabilitation utilising pilates, women’s health and musculoskeletal physiotherapy, and has developed a strong interest in treating acute and chronic musculoskeletal conditions.
 She enjoys combining hands-on manual therapy, dry needling and exercise based rehabilitation in her treatments, to help keep her patients moving.
 Kathleen enjoys working closely with her patients to assist them in achieving their individualised goals.
 In her spare time she enjoys hiking, netball and travel.